-- 604.5 A3 Examples of actions that might be safeguards to address such a self-review threat when the audit client is not a public interest entity include: - Using professionals who are not audit team members to perform the service. - Having an appropriate reviewer who was not involved in providing the service review the audit work or service performed.

-- R604.6 A firm or a network firm shall not prepare tax calculations of current and deferred tax liabilities (or assets) for an audit client that is a public interest entity for the purpose of preparing accounting entries that are material to the financial statements on which the firm will express an opinion. - The examples of actions that might be safeguards in paragraph 604.5 A3 to address self-review threats are also applicable when preparing tax calculations of current and deferred tax liabilities (or assets) to an audit client that is a public interest entity that are immaterial to the financial statements on which the firm will express an opinion.
+- 604.5 A3 Examples of actions that might be safeguards to address such a self-review threat when the audit client is not a public interest entity include: - Using professionals who are not audit team members to perform the service. - Having an appropriate reviewer who was not involved in providing the service review the audit work or service performed. - Audit Clients that are Public Interest Entities - R604.6 A firm or a network firm shall not prepare tax calculations of current and deferred tax liabilities (or assets) for an audit client that is a public interest entity for the purpose of preparing accounting entries that are material to the financial statements on which the firm will express an opinion. - 604.6 A1 The examples of actions that might be safeguards in paragraph 604.5 A3 to address selfreview threats are also applicable when preparing tax calculations of current and deferred tax liabilities (or assets) to an audit client that is a public interest entity that are immaterial to the financial statements on which the firm will express an opinion.